algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

 The A\* (pronounced "A star" and also known as heuristic search) algorithm for graphs can be used to find the shortest (that is, lowest weight or cost) path from a single start node to a single end node.
-It uses a "heuristic" function to help guide the search towards the end node.
+It uses a "heuristic" function to help guide the search towards the end node (see below for how it is computed for this animation).
 The heuristic function estimates the path length from a given node to the end node.
 If the heuristic never over-estimates the path length it is said to be "admissible" and A\* is then guaranteed to find a shortest